LovesTha/LovesTha.github.io/_posts/2015-07-21-rumblings.markdown

 Please don't take anything written here to indicate that I think his crime was not really a crime.
 Not all crimes are equal though, (sane) laws agree and allow judges significant discretion in the punishments they can hand out for the same basic crime.
-In my corner of the world, Murder can get from life all the way down to a minor slap on the wrist (comparatively).
-In the lesser legal court of Magic, cheaters get very different punishments, while they all get disqualified from the tournament, some receive a sternly worded warning letter and others receiving lengthy suspensions from the game.
+In my corner of the world, murder can get from life all the way down to a minor slap on the wrist (comparatively).
+In the lesser non-legal court of Magic, cheaters get very different punishments, while they all get disqualified from the tournament, some receive a sternly worded warning letter and others receiving lengthy suspensions from the game.